-- WTG models should be selected having inbuilt noise control mechanism. - Regular maintenance of WTGs should be carried out for attenuation of noise. - Adequate noise control measures (e.g. double glazed windows, acoustic treatment for the walls and roof) shall be provided for the households located within 220 m of Wind Turbines in order to achieve compliance with ambient noise standards in the houses. - In case of complaints of high noise levels from inhabitants of nearby settlements, possibility of putting noise barriers such as development of green belt plantation between source and receptors should be considered as a long term mitigation measure. - Long term monitoring of noise level should be carried out during high wind season at all identified receptors
+- WTG models should be selected having inbuilt noise control mechanism. - Regular maintenance of WTGs should be carried out for attenuation of noise. - In case of complaints of high noise levels from inhabitants of nearby settlements, possibility of putting noise barriers such as development of green belt plantation between source and receptors should be considered. - Noise monitoring should be carried out to understand the extent of noise generation near the turbines and its impacts on local community.